33% of Gen Z are already working full-time. Credit unions can’t afford to miss out on winning their loyalty.

 Gen-Z expects to be able to converse with your credit union as if it is a single entity, across multiple channels.
 Get a central CRM that records all client touchpoints and that any customer-facing employee can access.

 Integration also means ensuring that your digital and real assets align — to achieve this, you need to offer the same functionality on mobile, desktop, on in-branch.
-That means full features in mobile apps, visual IVRs everywhere, and the same level of customer service in-branch as online.
+That means full features in mobile apps, Web Call-Backs (formerly Visual IVR) everywhere, and the same level of customer service in-branch as online.

 Full omnichannel service contributes to the reduction of friction in the member journey, but you need to take things further with Gen-Z.